dscov-tutorials/how-to-pr/how-to-pr.md

 - Push your commit(s) to a GitHub repository.
 - Create a new pull request for that branch on the  [GitHub Pull Requests page](https://github.com/brown-ccv/dscov-github-workshop/pulls).

-## Push the branch

-### Using GitHub Desktop

-### Using `git` on the command line

 ## Make a Draft Pull Request

 - Open the [GitHub Pull Requests page for the shared repository](https://github.com/brown-ccv/dscov-github-workshop/pulls).
 - Click on "New pull request"
 - Choose the branches to compare:
   - Select base: main (this should be the default)
   - Select compare: your-new-branch
-- Add the title and description:
+- Add the title.
-  - a high-level description and
+- Add a description
-  - a reference to the issue you're fixing.
+- Add a reference to the issue you're fixing by typing "#" and then a keyword from the issue; select the correct issue from the list.
-    - The issue has a number which looks like "#12".
-You can find it on the issue page.
-    You should add to the pull request description something which looks like:
-    ```gfm
-    fixes: #12
-    ```

 On the "create pull request" button, there is an arrow.
 Click this, and select "Draft pull request."
 ⛔️TODO⛔️ Image of Draft PR